argonjs/argon-app/README.md

 http://docs.nativescript.org/start/ns-setup-os-x (node.js and
 Cocoapods is required).

-2. Run `tns install`
+2. Execute `tns install`

-3. Run `tns prepare ios`
+3. Execute `tns run ios`, or execute `tns prepare ios` and open argonapp.xcworkspace (located at /argon-app/platforms/ios) in XCode

-4. Open argonappnativescript.xcworkspace in /argon-app-nativescript/platforms/ios

-5. Build for device or simulator via Xcode (supposed to be able to build via `tns run ios` commad line, but this is broken for Xcode 7.2 simulator builds, and Xcode seem to be faster at building anyways).

     *Note: If you have trouble deploying on the device, look for a build target with the digit 2 appended to the